Democratic watchman. (Bellefonte, Pa.) 1855-1940, May 06, 1932, Image 5

 Mrs. Harriet Pletcher, who has

-been quite ill the past seven weeks, |
+peen quite ill the past seven weeks,

-is gradually improving, which
+is gradually improving, which will

-be pleasing news to her
+pe pleasing news to her many

-Mrs. Mary Hayes Hoffman and
+Mrs. Mary Hayes

-Miss Vonada Johnson have been
+Miss Vonada Johnson have

 re-elected to their present positions